dead-end/Git/Delete-unreachable.md

 ### Delete oids from loose store
 Deleting loose objects is simply deleting the object files assosiated with the object id.

-To delete objects from the packed object store requires to create an new packed object store and delete the old one.
+To delete objects from the packed object store requires to create a new packed object store and delete the old one.
 This is out of scope for this document.

 The better way is to cleanup the repository before you create a packed store.
 So it has no unreachable objects.